 Taking Vacation Time from Work: What Are Your Rights?

-It’s important to remember that, as common as vacation is as a benefit, no law requires employers to grant it.
-Since it’s voluntary on the part of employers, they can set the rules about using it.
-However, there are a few limitations:
+As stated, as common as vacation is as a benefit, employers are not required to provide any paid vacation or part time off.
+Since it’s voluntary on the part of employers, they can generally set the rules about using it.
+However, there are a few limitations on employer discretion:

-- If there is an employment contract or a union agreement that specifies how employees may use their vacation days, the employer must comply with the contracts terms.
+• If there is an employment contract or a union agreement that specifies how employees may use their vacation days, the employer must comply with the contract’s terms.
 For example, if a contract gives employees the right to take vacation at will (or so long as enough notice is given to the employer), the employer must let them do that.

-- Once an employer has approved vacation for an employee, if the employee then spends money relying on that approval (e.g.books non-refundable air fare) and the employer later changes its mind and tells the employee to not go on vacation, the employer may have to reimburse the employee’s out-of-pocket costs.
+• Once an employer has approved vacation for an employee, if the employee then spends money relying on that approval (e.g., books non-refundable air fare) and the employer later changes its mind and tells the employee to not go on vacation, the employer may have to reimburse the employee’s out-of-pocket costs.